I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 ReverBook– Del key

-As you can see, I have written quite a few options for entering the BIOS from various computers, laptops and motherboards, save this instruction so as not to forget how to enter the BIOS.
+As you can see, I have described quite a lot of options for entering the BIOS from various computers, laptops and motherboards, save these instructions so as not to forget how to enter the BIOS.